SEO

 Here are 6 methods to protect your content from malicious content scrapers:

-• Use SEO tools, like Ahrefs, to keep an eye on the quality of your backlink profile, keyword rankings, and even spot stolen content.
+• Use SEO tools, like Ahrefs, to keep an eye on the quality of your backlink profile and keyword rankings and even spot stolen content.

 • Insert media objects–images, audio, video, pdf, etc.–to make content scraping more complex.